-- There will be five (5) exams.
+- There will be four (4) exams.
 To avoid scheduling problems, the following exam dates are "set in stone," therefore do not schedule conflicts.
-If there is a conflict with a religious holiday let me know by January 31, 2024 or you will be expected to complete the exam on the scheduled date. - All exams will be delivered in class, and you will have one attempt to complete the exam.
+If there is a conflict with a religious holiday, you must let me know by March 25, 2024 or you will be expected to complete the exam on the scheduled date. - All exams will be delivered online through Blackboard, and you will have one attempt to complete the exam.
 If you miss an exam, a grade of "0" will be recorded for that exam grade and you may take a make-up comprehensive exam at the end of the semester.